GurraT/Totebo-Trading/README.md

 ### Version control for this repository is managed within GitHub and Gitpod using main as main branch for the project

 - To start with a New Repository was created in GitHub, named [Totebo Trading](https://github.com/GurraT/Totebo-Trading.git)
-- Totebo Trading was than linked to Gitpod pressing the green button Gitpod in the newly created Repository
+- Totebo Trading was additionally linked to Gitpod pressing the green button Gitpod in the newly created Repository
 - Gitpod was then used as an editor for creating the code in this project

 ### Setting up MongoDB Atlas was done in agreement with following step